It’s Time To Talk About Kamala Harris, Colorism & Who Gets To Be First

 “

-This isn’t to minimize the experiences or contributions of these people, but instead, to shine a light on how our society rewards fairer skinned people — and how we let them.
+This isn’t to minimise the experiences or contributions of these people, but instead, to shine a light on how our society rewards fairer skinned people — and how we let them.

 ”